bharat0012/Learn-by-experiment/README.md

-# Understanding the working of SVM with the help of sklearn
+# Understanding the working of different classifiers with the help of sklearn
-# This ipython notebook specially contains several parameters which are used to manipulate SVM from scratch
+# These ipython notebook specially contains several parameters which are used to manipulate classifiers from scratch
 # Learn and Explore